The sporting achievements of students who attend Millfield

 Sport can take students to many wonderful places beyond Millfield, whether that is to US or UK universities through scholarships, or on to the next stage of their career in national and international sport.
 We recognise how fortunate we have been to play a role that may have contributed to a student’s career in sport.
 We are equally proud to recognise and value the benefit that sport has to people in their lives and the impact it may have had in whatever career they may go on to.

 Millfield is home to nearly 60 international youth representatives at any one time and a small number of students go on to to compete at professional, Olympic or Paralympic level after they have left Millfield.
-Equally, a number go on to achieve accolades in medicine, business, art and music and they look fondly back on their experiences at Millfield through sport.
+Equally, a number go on to achieve accolades in medicine, business, art and music and they look back fondly on their experiences at Millfield through sport.

 As well as our students, and our facilities, many of our coaches and support staff play significant roles at national and international levels in their sport.
 We believe this is great external recognition of their coaching abilities in development and performance sport.
-Many coach outside Millfield and are able to bring those experiences and insights back to the school and share with teacher-coaches and students to benefit their development.
+Many coach outside of Millfield and are able to bring those experiences and insights back to the school and share with teacher-coaches and students to benefit their development.

 We will continue to support high ability and high potential children through sport and provide a deliberately designed, different, development experience to compliment those that have emerged in national and international sporting systems.
 We are always looking to remain relevant to the emerging trends in sport both nationally and internationally and will constantly evolve and adapt to do so.